10 Best Things to do in the Transylvanian Alps – Romania

 Currency: Romanian Leu

-Romania has a very rich history and has a very interesting background: conquered by the Romans in 105AD, Romanians consider themselves to be descendants of the Romans and the Dacias who ruled the country simultaneously before it came under the Ottoman and the Byzantine empires for the longest time followed by the USSR’s communist regime which lasted from 1944-1989.
-In the year 1990 the first elections were held.
+Romania has a very rich in history and has a very interesting background: conquered by the Romans in 105AD, Romanians consider themselves to be descendants of the Romans and the Dacias who ruled the country simultaneously before it came under the Ottoman and the Byzantine empires for the longest time followed by the USSR’s communist regime which lasted from 1944-1989.
+In the year 1990, the first elections were held.
 Also, one thing of significance that needs to be mentioned here is that a lot of the natural beauty that Romania has is all thanks to the Transylvanian Alps or the Romanian Alps as they are locally called.
 Thus, my dear readers may please note that every time I will mention things to do in Romania, it will essentially be the best things to do in Transylvania too!
 So, now, without getting into a mode where I end up eating your time by writing things all and sundry.

 This is essentially the very first and major things to do in Transylvania.
 You do not really have to plan your travel around the Transylvanian alps.
-Simply wander around the city to soak up all the remnants of the various empires that ruled and shaped this country.
+Simply wander around the city and soak up all the remnants of the various empires that ruled and shaped this country.
 You could take the Bucharest walking tour and ask for Catalina as your guide – she is sheer joy.
 She tells you tales of Romania in a very captivating way.

 Roaming around the streets of Bucharest